Bowling Lane Dimensions (Home Bowling Lane Included)

 How long is a bowling lane?

 The USBC regulates many markings and measurements of the bowling lane surface through their bowling lane specifications rulebook.
-All lanes measure 60 feet from the foul line to the headpin.
+All lanes measure 60 feet from the foul line to the headpin of a pin deck.

 How wide is a bowling lane?